farisachugthai/ipython/docs/source/api/kernel.rst

     :trait type: Bool
     :default: ``True``

-.. configtrait:: TerminalIPythonApp.exec_files
+.. configtrait:: IPKernelApp.exec_files

     List of files to run at IPython startup.

     :trait type: List

-.. configtrait:: TerminalIPythonApp.exec_lines
+.. configtrait:: IPKernelApp.exec_lines

     lines of code to run at IPython startup.

     :trait type: List

-.. configtrait:: TerminalIPythonApp.extensions
+.. configtrait:: IPKernelApp.extensions

     A list of dotted module names of IPython extensions to load.

     :trait type: List

-.. configtrait:: TerminalIPythonApp.extra_config_file
+.. configtrait:: IPKernelApp.extra_config_file

     Path to an extra config file to load.